travis-ci/travis-intro-python/README.md

 ## Observe the build result

-Unfortunately, the initial build will fail, because our code does not satisfy the assumptions that Travis CI makes about Python repositories.
+Unfortunately, the initial build will fail, because our code does not satisfy the assumptions that Travis CI makes about Ruby repositories.

 ## Next step